Chronic Pain And Well-Being

 Persistent pain can impact people in different ways.
 It is an individual experience that can vary according to the severity of the pain, any other health issues, support network, previous or current mental health difficulties, and so on.

-Below I have listed some of the common issues faced by people suffering from chronic pain.
-It isn’t an exhaustive list and you may experience some of these, none of these, or other challenges.
+Below, I have listed some of the common issues faced by people suffering from chronic pain.
+It isn’t an exhaustive list, and you may experience some of these, none of these, or other challenges:

+2a.
 Poor sleep

-Not being able to get comfortable, medication, worries, or reduced physical activity have the potential to impact sleep quality and duration.
+Not being able to get comfortable, medication, worries, or reduced physical activity all have the potential to impact sleep quality and duration.
 Tiredness has been linked with reduced resilience, reduced well-being, and increased sensitivity to pain.
 This can then become a vicious cycle.

-If you are experiencing any of the above you might want to consider:
+If you are experiencing any of the above, you might want to consider:

-• Distraction techniques such as breathing exercises, body scans, visualisations, and audio bedtime stories;
+• Distraction techniques such as breathing exercises, body scans, visualisations, and audio bedtime stories.

-• Discussing sleep issues with your GP.
+• Discussing sleep issues with your GP, the pain clinic, or a counsellor

 Severe pain may limit movement or be made worse by certain activities.
 Chronic pain may make personal care and practical tasks difficult or impossible to do.
 It may mean relying more on others to help or carry out these tasks for you.
-You may need help getting out of bed, getting dressed, traveling places, cooking, or doing the housework.
+You may need help getting out of bed, getting dressed, travelling places, cooking, or doing the housework.

 These are tasks you may have done without much thought in the past.
 To go from being able to manage day-to-day tasks to needing help can be difficult to adjust to.
 Needing help may result in feelings of shame, inadequacy, frustration, or guilt.